COLUMN-Central banks' return to zero rates likely a one-way ticket: Mike Dolan

-Bond markets, which reflect cost of money and inflation risk, support Loeys’ view.
+Bond markets, which reflect the cost of money and inflation risk, support Loeys' view.
 Ten-year Treasury yields plunged below 1% for the first time last week.
-Of the G7, only Italy now has a 10-year government borrowing rate above 1%, and three - Japan, Germany and France - are sub-zero.
+Of the G7, only Italy now has a 10-year government borrowing rate above 1%, and three Japan, Germany, and France are sub-zero.
 Only Italy has a 30-year rate above 2%.
-Low rates have punished savers and pushed investors to take risks, while failing to drive growth and lift inflation in places like Japan and Europe.
-Anthony Rayner at British fund manager Premier Miton says policymakers’ insistence on cosseting markets to prevent high borrowing rates have altered capitalism beyond recognition.
+Low rates have punished savers and pushed investors to take risks while failing to drive growth and lift inflation in places like Japan and Europe.
+Anthony Rayner at British fund manager Premier Miton says policymakers' insistence on cosseting markets to prevent high borrowing rates have altered capitalism beyond recognition.

-MEGA TREND The secular decline in borrowing rates is the most durable mega-trend of the past 30 years.
-Inflation expectations have ebbed in ageing Western societies that are fueling a so-called "savings glut," as they near retirement and wage growth remains low.
+The secular decline in borrowing rates is the most durable mega-trend of the past 30 years.
+Inflation expectations have ebbed in aging Western societies that are fueling a so-called "savings glut," as they near retirement and wage growth remains low.

 In recent years, tightening cycles have been cut short before rates could scale previous highs.
 At 2.5% in this cycle, Fed rates peaked in 2018 at less than half the pre-financial crash highs of 5.25%.
 That itself was a percentage point below the peak of 2000 - and almost half the now almost-unimaginable rates close to 10% in 1990.
 For Britain, the flatlining has been more dramatic still, as the Bank of England only managed to get official rates as high as 0.75% in this cycle.